tungpham142/personal-webpage/content/home/experience.md

   date_end = "2018-08-31"
   description = """

+  * Collaborated with development teams to discover and debug errors at the early stage of production.
   * Ensured more than 85% of the code are covered and functioned as expected by designing test plans and creating Unit tests.
   * Improved the productivity to 3000 lines of code covered each week by self-taught and applying MS Fakes Framework, a tool to isolate code under test.
   """